NCAR/fire-indices/README.md

 Currently, it only serves as an input to ERC, but may be used as a separate index.
 Also like FM100, in the NFDRS 1985 equations paper, FM1000 is referred to as MC1000.

 ## ERC
 ERC is the Energy Release Component.
 Its inputs are daily maximum and minimum temperature, daily precipitation, daily minimum and maximum relative humidity, daily downwelling shortwave radiation in W/m^2, daily specific humidity in kg/kg, 100 hour fuel moisture, and 1000 hour fuel moisture.

+There are many options surrounding the fuel model portion of the code.
+The NFDRS fuel models are letters A-L, N-U. An overview of their distributions in the US and descriptive names for each can be seen here: https://www.wfas.net/index.php/nfdrs-fuel-model-static-maps-44

+Work surrounding adapting the map to calculated ERC across large areas of the United States is currently in progress.

 Like CFWI, several intermediate steps rely on the previous day's calculations.
 This index is by far the most computationally complex and the most time consuming to run.
 Previous work suggests that it is very accurate, however.
 ERC typically ranges from 0 to 80, where 0 is low fire danger and 80 is severe fire danger.
 Drier, hotter regions may get higher than 80, though, as it is an open ended scale.

 The code is almost exclusively adapted from code from John Abatzoglou.

+## BI
+BI is Burning Index.
+Its inputs are daily maximum and minimum temperature, daily precipitation, daily minimum and maximum relative humidity, daily windspeed, daily downwelling shortwave radiation in W/m^2, daily specific humidity in kg/kg, 100 hour fuel moisture, 1000 hour fuel moisture, and Energy Release Component.

+Like ERC, there are options for the fuel model inputs.
+It is closely related to ERC in many ways.